telehash/TMesh/TMesh.md

 * if a packet chunk is incomplete in one window, prioritize subsequent windows from that mote
 * send packet for a mote directly to it, and then fallback to one known neighbor, then to the local leader
-* lost mode is when all link state is lost or all epochs expired, local leaders run the lost epochs and may coordinate to minimize
+* sync mode is when all link state is lost or all epochs expired, local leaders run the sync epochs and may coordinate to minimize
 * resource based routing, highest resource gets undelivered packets
 * highest leader for the whole mesh is responsible for mapping the full mesh, collecting undelivered’s and re-routing them
 * natural pooling around local resources, neighborhoods